ZenGuard-AI/fast-llm-security-guardrails/README.md

 * **Allowed Topics Detection**: Enables your model/app to generate content within specified, permissible topics.
 * **Banned Topics Detection**: Prevents the model from producing content on prohibited subjects.
 * **Keywords Detection**: Allows filtering and sanitization of your application's requests and responses or content generation based on specific keywords.
+* **Toxicity Detection**: Evaluate the presence of toxic elements in the prompt.
+Its main goal is to detect and neutralize potentially harmful or offensive material, helping to uphold a safe and positive online environment.

 # Quick Start
 ## Installation